Kate graduated from Sonoma State University with a Bachelor of Science (BS) degree in biology. She currently resides in Sonoma, California.

 - After playing

-- Every 2 hours
+- Every two hours

-Set your timer to go off every 2 hours.
+Set your timer to go off every two hours.
 When it goes off, you should walk your puppy over to the pee pad and wait to see what happens.
 It can be frustrating and patience is definitely required, but it's important so that your puppy will grow into a fully potty-trained dog.

-Step 4: Praise Your Puppy
+4. Praise Your Puppy

 You can encourage your puppy to go to the bathroom by saying phrases like "go potty," "go pee," etc..